-This section contains examples of how you would use a HOLD file.

-- Across fields are not allowed in HOLD files. - □ Using the Change Title option in the Query pane, you can change the title of a field prior to creating a HOLD file.
+Note: The Hyperstage output is only available when the reporting server has a Hyperstage adapter configuration.
+XML (.xml) JSON (.json) Visual Discovery AE (.txt) Note: The Visual Discovery AE output option is only available with a Visual Discovery Analyst Edition license.
+Creating Ho ld F iles Th is section contains examples of how you would use a HOLD file.
+No te: Across fields are not allowed in HOLD files.
+Using the Change Title option in the Query pane, you can change the title of a field prior to creating a HOLD file.
 A blank space in the title will be replaced by an underscore.
-This functionality enables you to control the names used for the fields included in the HOLD file, and makes it easier to find the fields when creating report. - ❑ When creating a HOLD file, the Temporary dialog box displays only those reporting server applications to which you have access. - □ When a report contains a HOLD procedure, dots or periods (.) in the AS name of the Define field are automatically converted to an underscore (). - ❑ You can use Auto Linking when working with HOLD files.
-For more information, see Using the Auto Linking Feature to Link Content.

-Procedure: How to Create a Tabular Report From a HOLD File

-To create a tabular report from a HOLD file, begin by creating a report.

-- 1. In the Open dialog box, select the wf_retail_lite Master File.

-- 2. Add the following measure fields to the report:

-- Cost of Goods
+This functionality enables you to control the names used for the fields included in the HOLD file and makes it easier to find the fields when creating report.
+When creating a HOLD file, the Temporary dialog box displays only those reporting server applications to which you have access.
+When a report contains a HOLD procedure, dots or periods (.) in the AS name of the Define field are automatically converted to an underscore ().
+You can use Auto Linking when working with HOLD files.
+For more information, see Using the Auto Linking Feature to Link Content .
+Procedure: Н ow to Create a Tabular Report From a HOLD File То create a tabular report from a HOLD file, begin by creating a report.
+1. In the Open dialog box, select the wf_retail_lite Master File.
+2. Add the following measure fields to the report: ☐ Cost of Goods ☐ Discount ☐ Gross Profit

-- Discount

-- Gross Profit

-- Quantity,Sold

-- Revenue

-- 3. Add the following dimension fields to the report:

-- Product Category

-- Product,SubCategory

-- Sale,Year

-- 4. On the Home tab, in the Format group, click File.
+☐ Quantity,Sold ☐ Revenue 3.
+Add the following dimension fields to the report: ☐ Product Category ☐ Product,SubCategory ☐ Sale,Year 4.
+On the Home tab, in the Format group, click File.
 The Temporary dialog box opens.

-- 5. In the Temporary dialog box, name the HOLD file, keep the default file type, Binary (.ftm), and click Save. - 6.
-At the bottom of the canvas, click Create Report.
+5. In the Temporary dialog box, name the HOLD file, keep the default file type, Binary (.ftm), and click $Save$ .
+6. At the bottom of the canvas, click Create Report.
 The custom database structure displays in the Resources panel.
 The canvas is returned to a default blank state, enabling the development of a new report using the HOLD file.

-- 7. From the HOLD file, drag Quantity, Sold to the canvas. - 8.
-On the canvas, select the Quantity, Sold column heading. - 9.
-On the Field tab, in the Display group, click Aggregation and then click First Value.
+7. From the HOLD file, drag Quantity, Sold to the canvas.
+8. On the canvas, select the Quantity, Sold column heading.
+9. On the Field tab, in the Display group, click Aggregation and then click First Value.
 Note: The heading changes to FST Quantity Sold.

-- 10. Select the FST Quantity Sold heading. - 11.
-On the Field tab, in the Display group, click Hide Field to hide Quantity,Sold, as it will be used in a subsequent calculation. - 12.
-On the Data tab, in the Calculation group, click Summary (Compute). - 13.
-In the Summary Field (COMPUTE) dialog box, do the following: - □ In the Format field, type D8.2%. - Double-click the Quantity,Sold field to add it to the formula box. - Add / 100 after the Quantity Sold field to calculate the percentage. - 14.
-Click OK to close the dialog box. - 15.
-Drag Product, Category to the By Query field container. - 16.
-In the Query pane, select the Product, Category field. - 17.
-On the Field tab, in the Break group, select Subtotal to create Subtotals on Product, Category.
+10. Select the FST Quantity Sold heading.
+11. On the Field tab, in the Display group, click Hide Field to hide Quantity, Sold, as it will be used in a subsequent calculation.
+12. On the Data tab, in the Calculation group, click Summary (Compute).
+13. In the Summary Field (COMPUTE) dialog box, do the following: ☐ In the Format field, type D8.2%. ☐ Double-click the Quantity, Sold field to add it to the formula box. ■ Add / 100 after the Quantity Sold field to calculate the percentage.
+14. Click OK to close the dialog box.
+15. Drag Product, Category to the By Query field container.
+16. In the Query pane, select the Product, Category field.

+17. On the Field tab, in the Break group, select Subtotal to create Subtotals on

+Product, Category.